kawa-analytics/kawa-documentation/README.md

 This allows administrators to control what the various users can load into the platform.

-In the GUI, when users create a datasource, the types they are allowed to work with are shown here:
+In the GUI, when users create a data source, the types they are allowed to work with are shown here:

 ![Login page](./readme-assets/datasource_types.png)